KKonaNN/DiscordLookup/README.md

 <p>To use DiscordLookup, you need to have Node.js and npm installed on your system.
 You can then clone this repository and install the required dependencies using npm.
 Here's how:</p>

-<pre><code>git clone https://github.com/your-username/discordlookup.git
+<pre><code>git clone https://github.com/KKonaNN/discordlookup.git
 cd discordlookup
+npm install express
+npm install node-fetch
-npm install
+npm install ejs
 </code></pre>

 <br>